Pietro Bellotti

 Pietro Bellotti (1625–1700) was an Italian painter active in the Baroque period.

 Life and work

 Bellotti was born in Volciano di Salò in 1627 (1625 according to Orlandi), he gained fame as a painter of portraits and heads of characters.
 He was a pupil of Girolamo Forabosco in Venice.
 According to Orlandi, he worked for Cardinal Mazzarino, Cardinal Ottoboni (the future Pope Alexander VIII), for the elector of Bavaria and others.
 He was patronised by Pope Alexander VIII and by the Duke of Uceda.
-In Mantov,a he was "superintendent of the city and villa galleries" for Gorizaga.
+In Mantova, he was "superintendent of the city and villa galleries" for Gonzaga.
 After wandering from court to court, he returned to Lake Garda and died in poverty in Gargnano in 1700.